SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ## Analog *channel* identifiers
 The ADC is configured in terms of channel numbers, not pin numbers. analogRead() hence converts the number of a pin with an analog channel associated with it to the number of that analog channel, so there is no need to deal with the analog channel numbers.
 The one exception to that is in the case of the non-pin inputs, the constants like ADC_DAC and ADC_VDDDIV10.
 I have a simple system to internally signal when a number isn';'t an digital pin number, but is instead an analog channel number: Simply set the high bit.
 I refer to these as analog channel identifiers.
 When the high bit is masked off, these are the value that you must set the MUX to in order to use this input source.
 No AVR has ever had more than 127 pins, much less that many analog channels, so this shouldn't be an issue.
-With 254 valid values, the current design provides room for 127 digital pins and 127 analog inputs, where the largest modern AVRs have only 56 I/O pins (it will be a technical challenge to surpass that, becasue they don't have any more registers for the VPORTs, and analog multiplexers that only go up to 73 (they use the second highest bit to denote non-pin inputs. )
+With 254 valid values, the current design provides room for 127 digital pins and 127 analog inputs, where the largest modern AVRs have only 56 I/O pins (it will be a technical challenge to surpass that, because they don't have any more registers for the VPORTs, and analog multiplexers that only go up to 73 (they use the second highest bit to denote non-pin inputs. )

 These numbers (they do have defines in the variants, and `ADC_CH()` will take an analog channel number (ex, "0") and turn it into the analog channel identifier.
 But you never need to do that unless you're getting very deep into a custom ADC library) The most common example when channels are used is when reading from things that are not pins - like the internal tap on the DAC output, or the VDDDIV10 value to find the supply voltage.
 These may overlap with pin numbers.
 Also internally, channel numbers are sometimes passed between functions.
 They are defined for pins that exist as analog channels, with names of rthe form `AINn` but **you should never use the AIN values** except in truly extraordinary conditions, and even then it's probably inappropriate.
 However I felt like mention of them here wax needed.
 Some macros abd helper funbctions involved are: